Devastating football injury in northern Minnesota puts Gophers, Vikings angst in perspective

 - 82: Combined passing attempts by the Gophers and their opponent Saturday, Colorado, this season.
 There are 11 FBS teams individually that have thrown that many passes through two games.

 - 434: Passing yards in three quarters by Bemidji State sophomore QB Brandon Alt vs. Wayne State.
-Alt (Cottage Grove Park) threw five touchdown passes.
+Alt (Park of Cottage Grove) threw five touchdown passes.

 . . .